Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/livekd-w.png" alt="">

-Once the debugger is up and running, let's execute the `!process 0 0` command.
+Once the debugger is up and running, let's execute the `'!process 0 0'` command.
 This command will print out all the currently running processes on the system.

 <img src="{{ site.url }}{{ site.baseurl }}/images/current-running-processes-windbg.png" alt="">